hkim2979/treehouse_project_5_hongsoonkim/README.md

 </p>

 ## Overview
-This is a front-end web development project 4 for Treehouse Techdegree.
-The big deal about this project is not the way it looks but what is behind it.
-The CSS used in this project was generated into a single file using the Sass Preprocessor.
-Sass lets the code break up the files into smaller chunks so it is easier to stay organized when you are working on a large project.
-Also all of the repetitive codes were asked to simplify into few simple codes.
-Using "&" symbol, mixins etc were all required on this project as well.
+This is a front-end web development project 5 for Treehouse Techdegree.
+In this project, I created an interactive photo gallery using JavaScript and CSS Grid Layout.
+Photo gallery has a search filter input, and you can search photos with it's captions.
+Unmatched photos will be hidden.
+Also application displays the image in bigger frame when you click the image.

  ## Skills
+- HTML
+- CSS / CSS Grid Layout
-- SASS/SCSS
+- JavaScript

 ## Conclusion
-I had better understanding of using SCSS to organize complex CSS file.
+By completing this project, I was able to have better understanding how JavaScript interacts with HTML and CSS.